Nanoscale Structure, Dynamics, and Aging Behavior of Metallic Glass Thin Films: Results and Discussion

-Panels \ref{fig:TCladder} c to f show images from a tunnel current ladder sequence performed on the Cu$_{75}$Hf$_{25}$ sample during which no permanent tip changes were effected.
-Qualitatively, the flicker activity in the freshly exposed subsurface is also significantly higher (Fig. \ref{fig:TCladder} (f)).
+Panels \ref{fig:TCladder}c-f show images from a tunnel current ladder sequence performed on the Cu$_{75}$Hf$_{25}$ sample during which no permanent tip changes were effected.
+Qualitatively, the flicker activity in the freshly exposed subsurface is also significantly higher (Fig. \ref{fig:TCladder}f).
 Displacement of surface material and exposure of the subsurface structure was commonly seen with large mergers on the Cu$_{75}$Hf$_{25}$ surface.
-The volatility of the Cu$_{85}$Hf$_{15}$, Cu$_{81}$Hf$_{19}$ and Cu$_{75}$Hf$_{25}$ samples and exposure of the sub-surface supports the previous conclusion that the samples with Hf concentrations near or below the bulk glass formation point are unstable and feature a relaxed surface of larger clusters.
+These data show that the samples with lower Hf concentration (Cu$_{85}$Hf$_{15}$, Cu$_{81}$Hf$_{19}$ and Cu$_{75}$Hf$_{25}$) age more quickly into a surface with slower dynamics and larger clusters.

-In contrast with the mergers, the areal density of hopping sites features a weak tunnel current dependence that can be clearly identified for currents of 200 pA and above (Fig. \ref{fig:TCladder}(h)).
+In contrast with the mergers, the areal density of hopping sites features a weak tunnel current dependence that can be clearly identified for currents of 200 pA and above (Fig. \ref{fig:TCladder}h).
 To mitigate tip interaction most data was acquired at tunnel currents well below 200$\thinspace$pA and at relatively high bias voltages.
-This contrasts with the thermal dependence of the hopping, indicating that while the tip has an influence on hopping events, the influence is weak and secondary in comparison to the intrinsic thermal activation.The extremely active nature of MG surfaces shown here underscores the importance of understanding how these surfaces change over time if they are to be utilized as surface coatings in technological applications.
+This contrasts with the thermal dependence of the hopping, indicating that while the tip has an influence on hopping events, the influence is weak and secondary in comparison to the intrinsic thermal activation.
+The extremely active nature of MG surfaces shown here underscores the importance of understanding how these surfaces change over time if they are to be utilized as surface coatings in technological applications.